 I'm Julie Daniluk, RHN, NNCP.

-I don’t believe in rigid diets or meal plans because I think they are outdated methods of control that are bound to fail.
-Instead I enjoy inspiring others to look at healing choices so they can find their own anti-inflammatory LIVE-IT.
+I don’t believe in rigid diets because they're outdated methods of control that are bound to fail.

-If you have read my story before, be sure to scroll down to catch some quirky things you may not know about me!
-I love combining my love of teaching with creating positive food experiences so people can fall in love with food that loves them back :-)
+I love combining my love of coaching with creating positive food experiences so you can fall in love with food that loves you back :-)

 From Near Death to Full of Life